MasumaJaffery/Car-Rent_App/README.md

 <a href="https://github.com/users/MasumaJaffery/projects/4/views/1">kanban board</a>

- and in this project we are two people
+ In this project we are two people

  ![image](https://github.com/MasumaJaffery/Car-Rent_App/assets/121656832/d6cbe726-208f-4dd2-8af2-8595810e43a3)

+<a href="https://github.com/MasumaJaffery/Car-Rent_App">GitHub repo link</a>

 ### Key Features <a name="key-features"></a>